surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * Guidelines for developing protocols

-Interesting that the 2 layer 4 protocols used today: TCP (Tranmission Control Protocol) and UDP (User Datagram Protocol) are differentiated from each other in the exact same way.
+Interesting that the 2 layer 4 protocols used today: TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) are differentiated from each other in the exact same way.
 * UDP - Connectionless, not concerned if packets arrive or not
 * TCP - Connection oriented, concerned that packets arrive at destination